Why Motivation is Important After a Stroke

 • The Need to Sustain Motivation

-One of the key aims of rehabilitation is to establish new neural pathways to take over from the damaged brain tissue.
+One key aim of rehabilitation is to establish new neural pathways to replace the damaged brain tissue.
 The window of opportunity for this is the first two to three months after the stroke.
-It can be difficult, yet it is essential, to work with the various therapists and to do the recommended exercises constantly between sessions.
+It can be not easy, yet it is essential to work with various therapists and do the recommended exercises constantly between sessions.
 These movements are designed to retrain the brain and regain the functionality of body parts affected by the stroke.

 A stroke is a life-altering event that may cause feelings of despair, hopelessness, and loss.
-Patients are often demotivated at the crucial time when strong motivation is needed.
-They will go through the stages of grief but cannot afford the time to do this separately from rehabilitation, which will require their greatest reserves of will.
+Patients are often demotivated at a crucial time when strong motivation is needed.
+They will go through the stages of grief but cannot afford the time to do this separately from rehabilitation, which will require their most significant reserves of will.

-Sustaining motivation is not only possible but has been mastered by every stroke victim that recovered fully.
+Sustaining motivation is not only possible but has been mastered by every stroke victim who has recovered fully.

 Related articles